By Scott Ross

-Take another look at that poster.
-Jolly comrades screwing the Army.
+Take another look at that Davis poster.
+(You can find it easily online): Jolly comrades screwing the Army.
 Dollars replacing the Stars and Stripes.
 Caper-comedy in the European Theatre of Operation.
 Hogan’s Heroes meets the Anti-Establishment.
 All just good, dirty fun, right?

 Tell that to the young soldiers who die in the various actions Kelly and his growing cohort of booty-seeking mercenaries engender on their way to plundering a cache of Nazi gold bars.
 Yeah, I know it’s only a movie.
 A fiction.
-But the deaths, violent and anguished — particularly the pair in the mine-field — aren’t un-felt; they represent the snuffing-out of youth, and promise.
-Not in the advancement of a military goal, or even that hoariest of hoary cliches, defense of liberty, but in hopes of that far greater American Dream, the Perfect Score.
-It’s a light caper-comedy set against the hideous realities of war, and those deaths, and the attitudes that lie behind them, linger in the mind.
+But the deaths, violent and anguished — particularly the pair in the minefield — are not un-felt; they represent the snuffing-out of youth, and promise.
+Not in the advancement of a military goal, or even that hoariest of hoary clichés, defense of liberty, but in hopes of that far greater American Dream: The Perfect Score.
+It’s a light caper-comedy set against the hideous realities of war, and those deaths, and the cavalier attitudes that lie behind them, linger in the mind.

 As Kelly, Clint Eastwood plays an only marginally more talkative version of his Man with No Name character, but with infinitely less to work with.
 It’s as though the filmmakers decided his mere presence was enough, and indeed the Sergio Leone connection is made explicit in one protracted, and unfunny, sequence in which Clint confronts the Tiger, accompanied by a Schifrin pastiche of Morricone.

-MASH, for all its screw-the-establishment attitude and occasionally ugly frat-boy antics, had a sense of outrage.
-Both Robert Altman and the scenarist Ring Lardner, Jr., for all their discord, were in agreement on the one essential: They were appalled by the waste of young lives in the depraved theatre of organized war.
+MASH, despite its occasionally ugly, bullying, frat-boy antics, had a sense of outrage.
+Both Robert Altman and the scenarist Ring Lardner, Jr., whatever their professional discord, were in agreement on the one essential: They were appalled by the waste of young lives in the depraved theatre of organized war.
 Kelly’s Heroes regards violent death as a regrettable but necessary step to the accumulation of wealth.
 Much like those who start wars to begin with.